-- (b)Includes a goodwill impairment charge of \$15.9 million in the fourth quarter of fiscal 2008. - Included in interest expense for fiscal 2010 is approximately \$3.1 million for bank financing fees paid as a result of (c)the acquisition of Griffin and in fiscal 2011 includes the write-off of approximately \$4.9 million in deferred loan costs from the payments on the term loan portion of the Company's Secured Credit Facilities. - (d) Included in other (income)/expense in fiscal 2010 is a write-off of deferred loan costs of approximately \$0.9 million for the early termination of a previous senior credit agreement.
+(b)Includes a goodwill impairment charge of \$15.9 million in the fourth quarter of fiscal 2008.

+Included in interest expense for fiscal 2010 is approximately \$3.1 million for bank financing fees paid as a result of the acquisition of Griffin and in fiscal 2011 includes the write-off of approximately \$4.9 million in deferred loan

+- (c) costs from payments on the term loan portion of the Company's Secured Credit Facilities.
+Additionally, fiscal 2012 includes the write-off of approximately \$0.7 million in deferred loan costs as a result of the final payoff on the term loan portion of the Company's Secured Credit Facilities. - (d) Included in other (income)/expense in fiscal 2010 is a write-off of deferred loan costs of approximately \$0.9 million for the early termination of a previous senior credit agreement.